FranciscoTrigo/trigomijesBlog/content/posts/bestgames2023/index.md

 I still don't finish this game, and haven't played in a while.
 But I'm excited for when I come back to explore the Lands Between once again.

 ## Mario Kart 8 Deluxe

+I did not play this game until this year.
+I'm a fan of the series (Mario Kart DS is my favorite), but my sister left the state for school and I no longer have friends to play this game with, so I was stuck playing single player on with randoms online.
+For me, the most fun you can have with Mario Kart is when you play with someone you can communicate with.
+Because of that, I didn't really have many reasons to play it.
+Enter my girlfriend and her family.
+I bought her and myself a copy of this came so that we can play together online (we are in a long-distance relationship), and since then we have spent countless hours playing and having fun.
+Her siblings and cousins also get to play with us, so it gets pretty chaotic very fast.

 ## Stardew Valley

 I've eyeing this game since it came out years ago.
 But I always refrained of playing because it felt like the kind of game that demands long, frequent sessions of playtime.
-It would have been perfect when I was younger (I used to play Animal Crossing 8 hours a day, everyday on the GCN)
+It would have been perfect when I was younger (I used to play Animal Crossing 8 hours a day, everyday on the GCN).

-This is the kind of game that I feel you need to spend a lof of time on it (and its easy to loose track of time when you play it), just like Animal Crossing.
 It wasn't until I started a co-op farm with my girlfriend and her brother that I finally gave it a chance.
+I grew a farm and animals, went mining and to a deserted island.
+I also did a bunch of chores for my girlfriend.
+We are starting the third year in-game, and we still have a lot of things to do and to discover!

+Pretty chill and fun game, I really like the game mechanic where certain things only happen at certain times, so you have to actually manage and plan how you use your time.
+It has a pretty nice set of characters and lots of secrets to keep you engaged for a long, long time.

+I don't know if I would have played it this much if I was by myself, but I certainly don't regret the time I've spent playing it.

 ## Honorable mentions

 Some other cool games that I played this year:

 - Vampire Survivors
+- Phoenix Wright: Ace Attorney Trilogy